artontray/PROJECT2/README.md

 * ## Body

    ### Middle Page
-The middle page is divided in 3 div :
+The middle page is divided in 3 div(s) :

 **the Player area :**